-Victims of the September 11th attacks are entitled to a tax break that has gone unrecognized by many.
-The Victims of Terrorism Tax Relief law states that disability income resulting from a terror attack is not taxable.
+September 11th victims and their families are losing out on deserved tax breaks because of Internal Revenue Service failures.
+The Victims of Terrorism Tax Relief law says disability income resulting from a terror attack is not taxable.